fabiotosi92/Diffusion4RobustDepth/README.md

 - [MiDaS](https://github.com/isl-org/MiDaS)
 - [ZoeDepth](https://github.com/isl-org/ZoeDepth)

-We also extend our gratitude to the creators of the datasets used in our experiments: nuScenes, RobotCar, DrivingStereo, and ClearGrasp.
+We also extend our gratitude to the creators of the datasets used in our experiments: nuScenes, RobotCar, KITTI, Mapillary, DrivingStereo, Booster and ClearGrasp.